odavid/my-bloody-jenkins/README.md

         volumes:
           - '/var/run/docker.sock:/var/run/docker.sock'
         # EXCLUSIVE (Default) - Only build jobs with label expressions matching this node
-        # NORAL = Use this node as much as possible
+        # NORMAL = Use this node as much as possible
         nodeUsageMode: EXCLUSIVE
         # Environment variables to pass to the slave container
         environment: